Chart Color Schemes

 Educational achievement in Kew East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Kew East is notably higher than broader benchmarks.
-Among residents aged 15+, 53.1% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are the most common at 33.0%, followed by postgraduate qualifications (15.0%) and graduate diplomas (5.1%).
+Educational attainment in Kew East is notably higher than national averages.
+Among residents aged 15 and above, 53.1% have university qualifications, compared to 30.4% nationally and 33.4% in Victoria as of the latest available data.
+Bachelor degrees are most common at 33.0%, followed by postgraduate qualifications (15.0%) and graduate diplomas (5.1%).
 Vocational pathways account for 17.9% of qualifications, with advanced diplomas at 9.0% and certificates at 8.9%.

 Frequently Asked Questions - Education